Graphic Design ~ Illustration

 For about 6 months my husband and I lugged the giant imac around with us from one temporary home to another.
 It became an icon of sorts and still is.

-Since the fire, I have continued to work as a contractor for Bay Area businesses primarily for Harbin Hot Springs / Heart Consciousness Church during their rebuilding process.
+In the years since the fire, I have continued to work as a contractor for Bay Area businesses primarily for Harbin Hot Springs / Heart Consciousness Church during their rebuilding process.
 For a while we stayed in Middletown CA and now, I work from our new lovely home in rainy Washington State.
 Harbin has reopened to guests and I am happy to be desiging for such an extremely special organization, although I am enjoying being away from the fire area.

 And now...art in the great Pacific Northwest